rupendrads/CodeTest/README.md

 ## Business Systems Development Code Test

 Thanks for taking our code test!
 You'll find the instructions for what to create below.
-Please allow about 3 hours for this test.
+You can spend as long as you like doing it, but we feel around 3-4 hours is the most sensible balance of proving your skills vs balancing with the rest of your weekend.
+If you cannot complete everything, stub out the areas you don't finish and use comments to give us an idea what you would have done.

+It is very important the code you give us compiles and runs!

 ### Overview
 ------------